zooba/pymanager/doc/using.rst

    "", "Check that the ``py`` and ``pymanager`` commands work.
    "
-   "``py`` gives me a ""command not found"" error when I type it in my terminal.","Did you :ref:`install Python Install Manager <pymanager>`?
+   "``py`` gives me a ""command not found"" error when I type it in my terminal.","Did you :ref:`install the Python install manager <pymanager>`?
    "
    "", "Click Start, open ""Manage app execution aliases"", and check that your ``py.exe`` alias is set to ""Python install manager"".